 In cases where there is evidence to indicate either the misuse or the deliberate abuse of pesticides, the results of investigations may also be used in the enforcement of legislation affording protection to animals.

-Annual reports on animal poisoning in Scotland from 1999 to date can be downloaded from the Animal Poisoning Reports page.
+Annual reports on animal poisoning in Scotland from 1999 to 2012 can be downloaded from the Animal Poisoning Reports page.

 There is an on-going requirement to develop and refine high quality analytical methodologies to meet demands associated with the introduction of new pesticides, to deal effectively with any concerns relating to existing pesticides, and to make analytical efficiency gains.